MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

-In CAMEO-WAGST prohect, eigh RPR were installed in 2015.
-The workflow bwlow, is a use case for one of RPRs insatlled in.
+In the CAMEO-WGAST project, eight RPRs were installed in summer 2025.
+The workflow below presents a use case for one of the RPRs installed.

 # RPR Processing